Trump, Putin conclude high-stakes summit on Ukraine in Alaska

 Editor's note: This is a developing story and is being updated.

-U.S. President Donald Trump and Russian President Vladimir Putin are set to meet in Alaska on Aug.
-15, part of Washington's push to hammer out a peace deal in Ukraine.
+U.S. President Donald Trump and Russian President Vladimir Putin arrived in Alaska on Aug.
+15 for a high-stakes summit, part of Washington's effort to negotiate a peace deal in Ukraine.

 Although Ukraine is on top of the agenda, President Volodymyr Zelensky has not been invited to the summit, sparking fears in Kyiv and Europe that Putin and Trump might strike a deal unfavorable to the war-torn country.